JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-3/Phase-3-Orchestration-Prompt.md

 # Phase 3 Orchestration Prompt

-**Copy this entire prompt to a new Goose session to execute Phase 3**
+**Copy this entire prompt to a new goose session to execute Phase 3**

 ---